decapitationturnsmeon/decapitationturnsmeon/README.md

 c+h is ok always

-usually hangout by the library
+usually hangout by the library or the store

 warning for nsfw-related stuff in link